Chinese hotpot (1 piece)

 Limit Sugary Sauces

-Be cautious with dipping sauces that may contain added sugars.
-Opt for lighter options like soy sauce or vinegar-based dips.
+Be cautious with sauces that contain added sugars.
+Consider using soy sauce, vinegar, or chili sauce without added sugar.

 Stay Hydrated